 Turn thermostats down to 50 degrees.
 Detailed instructions are provided at each cabin on the front of the refrigerator.

 Q: How long does it take to get to Yellowstone National Park’s West entrance?

 A: Island Park is the longest main street in America, approx. 35 miles long.
-At the north end of Island Park-Henry’s Lake area, it takes about 15 minutes to get to Yellowstone’s west entrance.
-From Macks Inn it takes about 20-25 minutes, and from Last Chance, Shotgun and Bills Island areas it takes approx. 35-40 minutes.
+At the north end of Island Park-Henry’s Lake area, it takes about 15 minutes to get to the West entrance.
+From Macks Inn it takes about 20-25 minutes, and from Last Chance, Shotgun and Bills Island areas it takes approx. 35-45 minutes.
 The West entrance is by far the most central and convenient entrance to Yellowstone National Park’s most popular features.